qcq/Chat/README.md

 # Chat

 Chat is one app which try to implement the C/S archecture.
 Chat is based on the websocket as the message channel which makes the coding simple.
 Right now, This is just a scrach project which just begin.
+By now, the server side first version finished--just with the feature of text-based streaming. for test reason implement one python version cient which test the server side.

 ## Software looks below

 ![demo](./images/demo.png)

+## Description

 ## embeded tech